pgMemento/pgMemento/README.md

 SELECT pgmemento.revert_transactions(lower_txid, upper_txid);
 </pre>

-It uses nearly the same query but addionally ordered by transaction ids (DESC).
-The resulting transaction could again be reverted.
-You should not use the `revert_transaction` procedure within a query to revert several transactions that manipulated multiple tables referenced by foreign keys.
+It uses nearly the same query but additionally ordered by transaction ids (DESC).
+When reverting many transactions an alternative procedure can be used called `revert_distinct_transaction`.
-This would possibly violate them.
-Moreover, if your foreign keys are set to ON UPDATE CASCADE or ON DELETE CASCADE it produces another order of table events. pgMemento only offers one fallback where events are processed in ascending order (per transaction) to reverted cascading UPDATES and DELETES.

-When reverting transactions on tables without any references an alternative procedure can be used called `revert_distinct_transaction`.
 For each distinct audit_it only the oldest table operation is applied to make the revert process faster.
 It is also provided for transaction ranges.

 <pre>
 SELECT pgmemento.revert_distinct_transactions(lower_txid, upper_txid);